Ahmad-Hazrati/django-event/README.md

 ### Content
 - The idea of the project and most of the contents were taken from P4 walkthrough project.
-- The other contents are fictitious. were a massive help for Python that enabled some of the functionality I was looking for.
+- The other contents are fictitious.
-- Weather codes and corresponding weather conditions from [Open Weather.](https://openweathermap.org/weather-conditions)
-- Deployment information to Heroku is taken from Code Institute [Love Sandwiches - Essentials Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+2021_T1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/e3b664e16366444c8d722c5d8340b340/) and respective guidelines.

 ### Media
-- The site logo image is taken from the [Freepik] and the other site images are taken from [Pexels].
+- The site logo image is taken from the [Freepik](https://www.freepik.com/) and the other site images are taken from [Pexels](https://www.pexels.com/).

+### Code
+- The code used for most parts of the website is taken from the [Django Blog Webinar](https://www.youtube.com/watch?v=YH--VobIA8c).
+- The code to add pagination and search functionality to the app are taken from [Codemy's tutorial](https://www.youtube.com/watch?v=HHx3tTQWUx0&list=PLCC34OHNcOtqW9BJmgQPPzUpJ8hl49AGy).
+- The code used for event registeration is taken from [Dennis Ivy's Github](https://github.com/divanov11/codebattles.dev).
+- The code to create the profile page is taken from [Dee-McG's tutorial](https://github.com/Dee-McG/Recipe-Tutorial/tree/main).
+- The code used to create the category page is written with the support of mentor.

 ## Acknowledgements
-- Thanks to my Code Institute mentor Mr. Aleksei Konovalov for his guidance, insight and the constant confidence boost to help me in the right direction.
+- Thanks to my Code Institute mentor Mr. Aleksei Konovalov for his guidance, insight, and constant confidence boost to help me in the right direction.
-- Thanks to Code Institute for material and support (Tutor Assistance), Slack Community and other valueable online resources.
+- Thanks to Code Institute for material and support (Tutor Assistance), Slack Community, and other valuable online resources.
 <br><br>
 <a href="#contents">BACK TO CONTENTS 🔼</a>